ASK SDK Migration Guide

 };

-ASK SDK v1 adapter allows v1 and v2 request handlers to run side-by-side.
-However, we recommend using v2 request handlers when extending your Alexa skill as it will provide full access to ASK SDK v2 for Node.js features.
+The ASK SDK v1 adapter allows v1 and v2 request handlers to run side-by-side.
+However, we recommend using v2 request handlers when extending your Alexa skill as it provides full access to ASK SDK v2 for Node.js features.

 The v2 request handlers are accessed after v1 request handlers, and only if there is no v1 handler that can handle the request.
-Therefore, if you replace a v1 handler with a v2 handler, make sure to remove the code for the v1 handler.
-Also, it's important to remove the Unhandled function from your v1 handler if you are adding v2 handlers.
-Otherwise, all event will be captured Unhandled function before they reach v2 handlers.
+Therefore, when you replace a v1 handler with a v2 handler, make sure to remove the code for the v1 handler.
+Also, it's important to remove the Unhandled function from your v1 handler when you add v2 handlers.
+Otherwise, all events are captured by the Unhandled function before they reach the v2 handlers.

 The following code sample shows how to add a v2 request handler that can handle the AMAZON.HelpIntent to the v1 hello world sample skill.
-In this example, the original v1 AMAZON.HelpIntent handler has been removed from the handlers constant.
+In this example, the original v1 AMAZON.HelpIntent handler has been removed from the handlers constant and passed to the registerV2Handlers function:

 'use strict';